Quantity

 The Quantity element has the following fields in the Settings Tab:

-Required - Defines whether the element will be required to fill or not.
+• Required - Defines whether the element will be required to be filled or not.

 Example of Using Quantity Element